 For the last two days storm clouds have been gathering over Munich— that sounds dramatic but it really was like that—and last night they broke.
 I had heard that all S.S. men were confined to their homes in case they were required, and last night after dinner the servants were full of strange rumours, so I immediately walked into the Town to see what could be seen.
 A huge crowd was gathered round a printed sheet on the wall of a house in one of the chief squares in Munich and a man was reading it aloud, so I went and listened, and I just managed to hear that Röhm had been expelled from the Party and arrested.
 I then went straight to the Brown House [Nazi Party headquarters] as I knew any excitement would be there.
 The streets were lined with S.A. men S.S. men and Stahlhelm and the street in which the Brown House is was guarded by S.S.
 (Quoted in Kathryn Steinhaus; Valkyrie: Gender, Class, European Relations, and Unity Mitford’s Passion for Fascism)

 The Marienplatz in Munich’s old town is an amazing place today and it is no wonder it is bustling with 21st century tourists.
 There is a lot to see in this area of Munich, not just memories of its NAZI past but its long history of beautiful architecture that still dazzles today.
-The New Rathaus is the gem in the crown of Marienplatz and needs thorough study by all modern visitors, even if the Glockenspiel show in the tower interfere with your contemplation due to the huge crowds that gather to view it.
+The New Rathaus is the gem in the crown of Marienplatz and needs thorough study by all modern visitors, even if the Glockenspiel show in the tower interferes with your contemplation due to the huge crowds that gather to view it.

 To finish off this short glance at memories of the rise of fascism in 1930s Munich through the lens of Unity Mitford, it is important to note that her more famous older sister, Nancy, took a very different approach to the rise of Nazism.
 She wrote a book in 1934 called ‘Wigs on the Green’, which poked fun at supporters of British fascists and upset her sister Unity greatly.
 Nancy’s reply to one of Unity’s annoyed letters captures the spirit of British satire that lived on exuberantly after World War 2 for the rest of the twentieth century.